-Specialty Vehicles segment Adjusted EBITDA increased \$20.9 million for the three months ended January 31, 2024 compared to the prior year quarter.
-The increase was primarily related to higher sales volume of fire apparatus and ambulance units, higher contribution from the bus manufacturing businesses, and price realization, partially offset by inflationary pressures and lower sales volume of terminal trucks.
+Specialty Vehicles segment Adjusted EBITDA increased \$20.9 million \$13.5 million for the three months ended January 31, 2024 April 30, 2024 compared to the prior year quarter.
+Adjusted EBITDA for the three months ended April 30, 2023 included \$10.2 million attributable to Collins.
+Excluding the impact of the Collins divestiture, Adjusted EBITDA increased \$23.7 million, or 234.7% compared to the prior year quarter.
+The increase was primarily related to price realization and higher sales volume of fire apparatus and ambulance units, higher contribution from the bus manufacturing businesses, and price realization, partially offset by inflationary pressures and lower sales volume of terminal trucks.